I’m Julie Dodd, an educator who has taught at the University of Florida for more than 25 years.

 But many issues included on this website can be applied to teaching at any level.
 Prior to earning my doctorate in Curriculum and Instruction at the University of Kentucky, I taught high school English and journalism.

 I also was co-chair of the Journalism Education Association’s Mentoring Program, which matches new high school media teachers with near-to-retirement or retired media teachers.

 So I’m familiar with teaching and learning in different school settings and with different age groups.

 One great aspect about teaching is that you as the teacher need to be a learner, too.

-Teaching that course also meant helping hire and then supervising teaching assistants and adjuncts to be the lab instructors.
-Some semesters I worked with more than 300 students, 14 labs and eight or nine lab instructors.
+Teaching that course also meant helping hire and then supervise teaching assistants and adjuncts to be lab instructors.
+Some semesters I worked with more than 300 students, 14 labs, and eight or nine lab instructors.

 Another part of my teaching assignment has been teaching Mass Communication Teaching, a graduate course for teaching assistants and grad students who hope to go into a career in teaching.
 Many of the posts on this website were written by students in that class – providing a summary for the post about a topic they taught in class.

 I serve on UF’s Graduate Teaching Assistants Awards Committee and have observed TAs teaching classes from Acting for Non-Majors to Time-Based Media to Integrating Technology into the Elementary Classroom to the Psychology of Aging.
 Preparing to observe TAs includes reading their teaching philosophies and their syllabi.
 Through my observations, I’ve learned more about the UF curriculum and have observed some of the top teaching assistants.

 If you have any questions about teaching, I’d encourage you to contact me — email@example.com